 Rijn Collins is an award-winning Australian writer with a background in linguistics, a future in Iceland, and a passion for stories of the odd and obsessed.
 Over one hundred of her short stories have been published in anthologies and literary journals, broadcast on Australian and American radio, and performed at literary festivals.

 My writing studio holds Viking sagas, bell jars of snake skins and the tiniest of bird skulls.
 Souvenirs from stories are scattered all around the room.
 I particularly love the research stage of writing: I’ve studied the pathology of trichotillomania and learned songs to ward off the bubonic plague, applied for my snake handler’s licence and learned how to do my own taxidermy.
 I’ve chased down stories in the Amtrak station in Jackson, Mississippi, in Pushkin’s old apartment in St Petersburg, Russia, and on the local #86 tram in Melbourne, Australia.
-I can even, if asked, perform both the courtship and the disturbance hiss of the Madagascan hissing cockroach.

 Once, investigating the causes of pica, a disorder where people are compelled to eat paper, I admit to ripping a page from my notebook and cradling it in the palm of my hand.
 I frowned, I closed the curtains, but you know I opened my mouth.